tobias-liaudat/tobias-liaudat.github.io/Publications.md

 ## Talks

+* Seminar at the School of Mathematics and Computer Sciences at Heriot-Watt University of Edinburgh.
+Edinburgh.
+September 2022.
 * Seminar to the Biomedical and Astronomical Signal Processing group ([BASP](https://www.hw.ac.uk/uk/schools/engineering-physical-sciences/institutes/sensors-signals-systems/basp.htm)) at Heriot-Watt University of Edinburgh.
 Online.
 March 2022.
 * SIAM 2022 Conference on Imaging Science ([IS22](https://www.siam.org/conferences/cm/conference/is22)).
 Online.
 March 2022.
 * NeurIPS, Machine Learning and the Physical Sciences [Workshop](https://ml4physicalsciences.github.io/2021/).
 (Poster) Online.
 Dec.
 2021.